About Coach Mat Hudson

 Since 2001 I have been dedicated to the deep practice of TI swimming, in all 4 strokes.
 I swim faster, farther, and with more ease and enjoyment than I ever did 20+ years ago.
 Out of this practice of excellence, out of the increased passion for swimming after being noticed and asked by so many people how they could learn to swim like me, I took the opportunity to become a certified TI Coach so I could share this transformational technique and philosophy to others who desire this kind of swimming experience.

 I reside once again in Oregon with my family.
-In the USA and internationally I continue to teach swimmers and train athletes.
-I specialize in guiding adults (including seniors, injured, and disabled) to…
+In the USA and internationally I continue to teach and train swimmers for all sorts of goals.
+I specialize in guiding adults (including seniors, injured, and disabled) and serious students to…

 - Increase comfort in water (overcome debilitating fear)